 - 1. Align the system fan cage with the guide rails on the fan cage bracket. - 2.
+If you have removed any cable(s), connect them all except the signal cable. - 3.
 Lower the system fan cage into the fan cage bracket until the system fan cage clicks into place.